 Workforce Development & Training

-CPDE has extensive experience collaborating with partners to support and evaluate workforce development and training.
-Programs focus on building knowledge and skills, strengthening networks, installing new policies and procedures, and enhancing infrastructure within and across organizations.
+CPDE has extensive experience collaborating with partners to support and evaluation workforce development and training initiatives.
+Programs focus on building knowledge and skills, strengthening networks, installing new policies and / or opportunities for recruitment and retention, and enhancing infrastructure within and across organizations.
+In these projects, CPDE utilizes mixed methods, multi-level, longitudinal measurement designs to assess processes and outcomes.

 Workforce Development and Training projects include:

-IDeA Network of Biomedical Research Excellence (New Hampshire & Rhode Island)
+INBRE (IDeA Network of Biomedical Research Excellence) (New Hampshire & Vermont)

 The INBRE program (IDeA Networks of Biomedical Research Excellence) supports collaboration between research-intensive institutions and primarily undergraduate institutions and/or community colleges.
 These programs aim to expand the science and technology capacity and infrastructure in their state by providing increased opportunities for students and faculty to experience and lead original biomedical research.
 CPDE is responsible for assessing impact on students, faculty, undergraduate research culture, and science research infrastructure at partner institutions in each state.
 Our evaluation plans include online and in-person surveys, focus groups, one-on-one interviews, direct observation, and longitudinal follow-up and tracking using direct outreach and social media resources.
 (Funder: National Institutes of Health)

-Program for Oncology Workforce Education and Research Experience at Dartmouth (POWERED)
+POWERED (Program for Oncology Workforce Education and Research Experience at Dartmouth)

 Dartmouth’s Norris Cotton Cancer Center (NCCC) received a five-year training grant from the National Cancer Institute to increase the underrepresented minority (URM) workforce in cancer research.
 First and second year students from colleges and universities in New Hampshire who meet the NIH qualifications for designation as an underrepresented minority are eligible to be a POWERED scholar, giving them two summers in residence at NCCC as paid full-time researchers and four semesters paid part time working in labs with their mentors at their home institutions.
 CPDE’s non-experimental, longitudinal evaluation plan is designed to collect qualitative and quantitative data at multiple time points during a student cohort’s two-year engagement.
 We use formative evaluation to monitor, refine, and re-examine program implementation during the active project period, and summative evaluation at the end of the project period to determine overall effectiveness and impact, and to describe the extent to which the program has met its stated goals and objectives.
 (Funder: National Cancer Institute)